 AEBR works on many aspects concerning border regions and cross-border cooperation.
-To be able to cover most relevant issues of border regions and cross-border cooperation, AEBR has established since 2007 various Task Forces consisting of experts on every particular field
+To be able to cover the most relevant issues of border regions and cross-border cooperation, AEBR has established various Task Forces since 2007 consisting of experts in every particular field:

 In case of interest, please contact the particular Task Force or AEBR main office in Gronau (firstname.lastname@example.org)